ngiger/GnuBee_Docs/Das_U-Boot/README.md

 RENAME the firmware gnubee.bin

-Then reboot the device ... the boot-loader reads the file then updates the firmware.
+Then reboot the device ... the Boot Loader reads the file then updates the firmware.

-While loading the new firmware the LEDs will give an indication or reading/writing.
+While loading the new firmware the LEDs will give an indication of reading/writing.

+Lower LED :
-Lower LED fast blink = read, slow blink = write, solid = done.
+fast blink = reading
+slow blink = write
+solid = done.

+Upper LED :
+OFF during the update
-When the upper LED changes from off to on solid it's time to remove the USB Stick and reboot into the new firmware.
+ON remove the USB Stick and reboot.

 ## TODO: